PADI Practice IDC Exams

 Want to PASS the PADI IDC?

-Then you really need the Revision Documents including Mock Exams (Dive Theory and Diving Standards) that we have created over many years with Course Director involvement to give you the very best revision notes and guides?
+Then you really need the Revision Documents including Practice Exams (Dive Theory and Diving Standards) that we have created over many years with Course Director involvement to give you the very best revision notes and guides?
 Then you can buy it direct from us – PADI IDC & IE REVISION Documents and Exams

 Here is a selection of exam questions and answers that you should tackle in exam conditions to test your dive knowledge.
 Remember dive theory wont take up 100% of your time when you are a PADI Dive Instructor (OWSI) but you need to know it 100% and actively encourage people to learn more about it.